Jbleezy/BO2-Reimagined/README.md

 * Added teammate waypoint icons
 * Added kill feed (includes downs, revives, and bleed outs)
 * Added player kills on scoreboard (replaces headshots)
-* Added player downed and bled out icons on scoreboard
 * Announcer audio always plays
 * Last player alive audio only plays for the player who is alive instead of every player on the team
 * Can only spectate own team